 Protecting the world

 We are passionate about encouraging our travellers to be kind to the environment as they travel.
 Each participant receives advice about how to care for the environment whilst they are away.
 This includes water usage, how to avoid single use plastic, and electricity usage.

 We insist that all participants bring their own water bottles when they travel with us, and clean free water is always available.
 We have even created a water bottle that can be purchased before departure and encourage people to use it at all stages of their journey including at the airport, on flights and whilst on their project.
 We are striving for all of our projects to be free of single use plastic.

-Meeting local needs - We work with locals throughout the community to ensure that volunteer presence will benefit a larger group of people.
-Locals will drive the boats, provide meals and accommodation, give tours and drive vehicles for the volunteers.
-Many locals have even started helping out in the conservation efforts too.
-There is an education programme run in the local school to encourage youngsters to protect their natural environment and its biodiversity.
+We work with locals throughout the community to ensure that volunteer presence will benefit a larger group of people.
+Our partner organisation runs an educational programme in the local school to encourage youngsters to protect their natural environment and its biodiversity.